Just Cause (video game series): Just Cause 4 (2018)

 Just Cause 4 is the latest PC and console game in the Just Cause series, released on December 4, 2018.
 The game is set in the fictional South American country of Solís.
 The new dynamic weather systems expand upon the function of the wingsuit introduced in Just Cause 3 and are the focus of the storyline.

 In comparison to Just Cause 3, the map is much larger and more diverse, however, the removal of its liberation mechanic does reduce the need to visit large portions of the map.

 Just Cause Mobile (cancelled)

 Just Cause Mobile was officially announced by Square Enix during The Game Awards for iOS and Android mobile devices.
 It is a free-to-play action shooter game set in the Just Cause universe featuring single-player and multiplayer four player co-op and PvP gameplay for up to thirty players.
 While the console and PC games are third-person affairs, the mobile take on the franchise will feature a top-down isometric perspective.
 It received an early access release in Singapore in November 2021.
 The game was scheduled to globally release in 2022.
 It was cancelled in July 2023.

+Future

+In November 2025, Avalanche co-founder Christofer Sundberg stated on X that he believed that Just Cause 5 will not release in the near future.
+In June 2025, MP1st reported a former Sumo Digital employee stated on LinkedIn that Just Cause 5 was cancelled.